 Are you a fan of snuggling up in a cozy sweater on a cool, crisp day?
 Embroider your love for sweater weather on the collar of your favorite pullover!
+A touch of hand-stitching on a ready-made or handmade sweater makes it extra-special.

 - Embroidery floss